 In this essay, Bachrach and Baratz are concerned with analyzing political power.
 The concept of power is a central concept in political science, but its meaning is not always clear.
 Power is usually understood as a relationship between people, not an individual quality that someone possesses.
 Since power is defined as a relationship between people, power is by definition a social relation.
 Part of the reason this article is so influential is because they begin from a previous discussion regarding the nature of power between sociologist C. Wright Mills and Robert Dahl, a leading "pluralist theorist" in political science.

 Mills most famous work in this area was The Power Elite first published in 1956 at the height of the Cold War.
 Mills argued that political power in the U.S. was concentrated among what he called the "power elite" or the close-knit group made up of government bureaucracy, the military, and corporate elites.
-This view was affirmed by of all people Dwight Eisenhower, Allied Commander during World War II and President of the U.S. during the 1950s, who in his farewell address warned of the "military-industrial complex."
+This view was affirmed by of all people Dwight Eisenhower, Allied Commander during World War II and President of the U.S. during the 1950s, who in his farewell address warned of the "military-industrial complex, or the "deep state."

-However, there were many criticisms of Mills.
 Bachrach and Baratz side with Dahl, arguing that Mills sees power in a one-dimensional sense, unlike the theory of pluralism which sees power divided up between different groups.
 The theory of pluralism, is found in the Constitution and the Federalist Papers, but developed in modern times by theorists like Dahl that sees power as divided between different groups and institutions which provide a check and balance on each other.
 Pluralists argue that Mills ignored empirical evidence that shows multiple groups are able to exercise some power over each other, power is defined as influence in the law-making process or decisions made by the government.
 Dahl's work shows the division of power between local communities in his book Who Governs? published a few years after Mills in 1961.
 However, Dahl limits his research to the local community, but Mills analyzes the highest levels of political power, and does provide a great deal of empirical data, in contrast to what critics say.

 The pluralist approach to analyzing power can be broken down as follows: